CotalkerPartners/mongo-xlsx/README.md

 - Fix performance issues
 - Fix date objects (Fixed: test@ test_time.js but test are more lax)
 - Add Model examples and tests (more model examples needed!)
+- Add negative test so that we can check the custom-deep-comparators

 ## Known Limitations